cristicmf/dao/README.md

 This library is open source only to show some working Solidity code, because there is not a lot of resources around.
 I look into issues, but there's no official support, or feature-request system.

+This library is only officially supported on 64 bit Ubuntu 14.04+, although it should work on recent OSX versions.
+I will look into building on Windows when I have time.

 **I don't know how to read the contract code**

 http://solidity.readthedocs.org/en/latest/index.html